 Primarily envisaged as a development-based event, the tournament attracted a wide variety of nations.
 It is the first opportunity for young badminton players to represent their country in a world event, to experience top level competition - and became the stars of the future Bimantara Cup

 The BWF World Junior Championships has been hosted in a variety of cities across the world from Pretoria in South Africa, to Guadalajara, Mexico.
-A list of previous host is listed below.
+A list of previous host are listed below.

 - 2000 - Guangzhou (CHN)

 - 2008 - Pune (IND)

 - 2009 - Alor Setar (MAS)